theaquamarine/windows-powershell-docs/docset/windows/remotedesktop/set-rdsessioncollectionconfiguration.md

 This example configures load balancing for a session collection named Session Collection 07 that has an RD Connection Broker server named RDCB.Contoso.com.

-The first five commands use standard Windows PowerShell® syntax to create an array of objects to define load balancing guidelines, and store those guidelines in the **$LoadBalanceObjectsArray** variable.
+The first five commands use standard Windows PowerShell?? syntax to create an array of objects to define load balancing guidelines, and store those guidelines in the **$LoadBalanceObjectsArray** variable.
 This example configuration uses two RD Session Host servers named RDSH-1.Contoso.com and RDSH-2.Contoso.com

 The final command specifies load balancing settings for the session collection that has the name Session Collection 07 and the RD Connection Broker server named RDCB.Contoso.com.